chachaprince1/immersionkit-full-card-miner/README.md

    deck, choose the new-deck option and type its name in **New deck name**.
 5. Open the **Note type** dropdown.
 For the easiest setup, choose the bundled **ImmersionKit Full Card** note type.
-6. Leave **Don't show preview before adding cards** unchecked until you have confirmed that your cards look right.
-7. Leave **Restore ImmersionKit's original Anki button** unchecked unless you deliberately want to replace this extension's button with ImmersionKit's less compatible original button.
-8. Click **Field mapping** to expand it.
-If you selected the bundled note type, the mappings should already be filled in.
-If anything is blank, click **Auto-map** and review the choices.
-9. Do not change **AnkiConnect URL** unless you previously configured AnkiConnect to use a different address.
-10. Click **Test connection**.
-Wait for **Connected** to appear.
 11. Click **Save settings**.

 The extension includes its own **ImmersionKit Full Card** note type and recommends it by default.

 You can also use another Anki note type as long as it has appropriate fields for the information you want to save.

-## Adding a Card

-1. Find the exact sentence result you want on ImmersionKit.
-2. Click **Add full card to Anki** beside that result.
-Each button belongs to its own row, so click the button next to the sentence you want.
-3. The **Preview Anki card** window opens.
-Review or edit the:

-* Japanese sentence
-* Translation
-* Reading
-* Source title

-4. Read the media status and confirm that the screenshot and sentence audio were found.
-5. If media is missing and you still want the card, check **Add anyway when media is missing**.
-6. Click **Create Anki card**.
-7. Wait for the original button to change to **View in Anki**.
-The card and its media are now stored in Anki.
-8. Click **View in Anki** if you want Anki's Browser to open directly to that card.

-After you have confirmed that cards look correct, use the nearby **⚙** button to reopen settings if you want to disable the preview.

-## After Adding a Card

-Once the card has been added, the button changes to:

-**View in Anki**

-Clicking it opens Anki's Browser and selects that exact card.

-The same thing happens if the extension discovers that the ImmersionKit result is already in Anki.
-Instead of creating a duplicate, it gives you **View in Anki**.

-## Settings

-Click the **⚙** beside an Add button to open Settings.

-From there you can change:

-* Anki deck
-* Note type
-* Field mappings
-* AnkiConnect URL
-* Card preview preference
-* Which Anki add button appears on ImmersionKit

-Your choices are stored locally in Chrome.

-## Duplicate Protection

-ImmersionKit results are identified using their stable example IDs.

-Before adding a card, the extension can check whether that result already exists in Anki.

-If it does, the extension opens the existing card instead of creating another copy.

-## If Anki Cannot Be Reached

-If Anki is closed or AnkiConnect is unavailable, the extension shows:

-**Can't reach AnkiConnect.
-Open Anki, then try again.**

-If Anki is running but taking too long to respond, it shows:

-**Your Anki is busy right now; try again later.**

 ## Privacy